MillenniumMachines/MillenniumOS/README.md

 ; Probe Speed F300:50 = initial probe speed runs at 300mm/min, subsequent at 50mm/min
 M558 K2 P8 C"probe" H2 A10 S0.01 T1200 F300:50
 ```

+## Warnings
+Due to a some issues with RRF as it currently stands, there are a small number of situations where you can shoot yourself in the foot when running MillenniumOS macros outside of a print file these are:

+ - Clicking Cancel on a messagebox to abort a probing routine may trigger undesired behaviour when running a probe **outside** of a print file.
+This is because clicking cancel on a message box, if outside of a print, simply returns from the file that created the box.
+There is no way to easily detect this from any calling macros so we could end up running moves that were unexpected.
+This is something that ideally will need to be fixed by the RRF devs and is documented [here](https://forum.duet3d.com/topic/34945/meta-gcode-result-variable-inconsistent-with-docs?_=1707734672834).
+When clicking cancel from _within_ a print, the whole print is aborted from that point so this behaviour should not be an issue when executing actual CAM code produced by our post-processor.

+ - Toolchanges cannot currently be cancelled, so if a touch probe is not detected during the touch probe installation routine, then the active tool number will still be set to the probing tool.
+This will not affect print files because an aborted toolchange aborts the print (but still sets the active tool number).
+We use the tool number as a guard to not execute probing routines unless the touch probe is installed, so this leaves some window of vulnerability where it could _appear_ like a touch probe is connected when it actually wasn't detected.
+Again, this is likely something that should be fixed in RRF but if we absolutely _have_ to work around it by tracking touchprobe connectivity ourselves then we can implement this.

 ## Bugs, Issues, Support
 If you find any bugs or issues, please create an issue on this repository.
 Best-effort support is available via our [Discord](https://discord.gg/ya4UUj7ax2).